Life or Debt: Mother of organ donor killed in crash charged $36K

 (WSVN) - Her son was killed in a car accident.
-Since he was an organ donor, four lives were saved by his generous gift, but now his mother is stunned after she got a $36,000 bill from the hospital where he was kept alive to harvest his organs.
+Since he was an organ donor, four lives were saved by his generous gift, but now his mother is stunned after she got a $36,000 bill from Medicaid.
 Patrick Fraser has her story.

 Lee Aguilar was a 20-year-old man but still his mother’s baby boy.